Hackney Cycling Conference 2017

 This will be the first major cycling conference after the Mayor of London publishes his Transport Strategy and other UK cities will be on the verge of mayoral elections.
 It is the perfect time for professionals, politicians, academics and campaigners to come together and discuss the implications of these changes for our streets and neighbourhoods.

-Co-hosted by Hackney Council, Steer Davies Gleave and the Hackney Cycling Campaign, the Hackney Cycling Conference has become a fixture in the calendar of professionals, campaigners, and elected members eager to hear new ideas from a range of speakers.
-The conference attracts over 200 national and international speakers and delegates and is a great opportunity to be heard, influence policy and gain exposure for your ideas.
+Co-hosted by Hackney Council, Steer Davies Gleave and the Hackney Cycling Campaign, and sponsored by Cyclehoop and Cycle Confident, the Hackney Cycling Conference has become a fixture in the calendar of professionals, campaigners, and elected members eager to hear new ideas from a range of speakers.
+The conference attracts over 200 national and international speakers and delegates and is a great opportunity to be heard, influence policy and discuss ideas.

-We welcome papers from across the sector including campaigners, academics and professionals in any of the following areas: road safety, road danger reduction, local or national campaigning, policy, behaviour change, engineering, public health, technology, planning or communications.
-We especially welcome papers from outside of London, so that we can learn from experience in other contexts.
+We welcome delegates from across the sector including campaigners, academics and professionals in any of the following areas: road safety, road danger reduction, local or national campaigning, policy, behaviour change, engineering, public health, technology, planning or communications.
+We especially welcome delegates from outside of London, so that we can learn from experience in other contexts.

 The theme of the Hackney Cycling Conference 2017 is Cycling as a catalyst for healthy neighbourhoods.